Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - direct or indirect acquisitions by one or more persons already controlling at least one undertaking (or by one or more undertakings) over one or more other undertakings, whether by purchasing securities or assets, agreements or otherwise.

-Joint ventures performing all functions of an autonomous economic entity in a permanent manner also fall under the Control of Concentrations between Undertakings Law.
+Joint ventures performing all functions of an autonomous economic entity in a permanent manner also fall under the law.

 Only concentrations of major importance must be notified to the Commission for the Protection of Competition.
 For the purposes of the law, a concentration of undertakings is deemed to be of major importance and thus meet the jurisdictional thresholds if:

-- the aggregate turnover achieved by at least two of the undertakings (in relation to each undertaking) concerned exceeds €3.5 million;
+- the aggregate worldwide turnover achieved by at least two of the undertakings concerned (in relation to each undertaking and taking the groups to which they belong into account) exceeds €3.5 million;

 - at least two of the undertakings concerned achieve a turnover in Cyprus; and